Evening News Editor

 Work Environment & Physical Demands:

 The physical demands and work environment described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 Individuals may need to sit or stand as needed.
-Will require walking primarily on a level surface for periodic periods throughout the day.
-Reaching above shoulder heights, below the waist or lifting as required (up to 10 lbs.), recording equipment, filing documents, climbing, storing equipment, and working around high voltage equipment.
+May require walking primarily on a level surface for periodic periods throughout the day.
+Reaching above shoulder heights, below the waist or lifting as required (up to 15 lbs.), filing documents or store materials throughout the workday.
 Proper lifting techniques required.
-Working in spaces/rooms with various temperatures and lighting, confined spaces, and broadcast equipment as found in a typical technical broadcast environment in addition to working outdoors in all types of weather conditions and temperatures.
+For the most part ambient room temperatures, lighting and traditional office equipment as found in a typical office environment.